 Covariates

 For identifying the factors associated with ECD status some reliable variables are selected as of the respondent.
-A set of covariates such as child age, child sex, place of residence, division, mother’s education, wealth index, religion, sex of household head, the ethnicity of household head was used.
+A set of covariates such as child age, child sex, place of residence, division, mother’s education, wealth index, religion, sex of household head, and ethnicity of household head was used.
 Details including levels of covariates are provided in Table 2.

 Statistical Analysis

-Bivariate analysis (chi-square test) was conducted to evaluate the association between ECD status with other covariates.
-Binary logistic regression model applied in the two-way, univariate logistic regression model, and multivariate logistic regression model to show the factors individuals and adjusted associations.
-For both the 2012 and 2019 MICS survey data we applied unadjusted and adjusted models to find the associations separately.
+Bivariate analysis (chi-square test) was conducted to evaluate the association between ECD statuses with other covariates.
+For both the 2012 and 2019 MICS survey data, the univariable [unadjusted] and multivariable [adjusted] logistic regression model were fitted separately to show the degree of factors influence and adjusted associations.
 To account for the complex survey design, we used the Svyset command in Stata (StataCorp LP, College Station, Texas).
 The Svyset command helps us to use design elements such as the primary sampling unit, strata, cluster, and sample weight.

 Results

+Out of 17494 children, the overall prevalence of ECD on track status increased over time in both surveys.
+In 2012 MICS, the percentage was 65.46% and it was increased by 74.86% in 2019 MICS (Fig 1).